Updated: Apr 22

 A lot of writers use Google Docs as their cloud-based server to keep their writing safe and secure.
-It wouldn’t hurt to keep an updated version of your document on the computer and maybe even one in a flash drive or other external hard drive.
+It also wouldn’t hurt to keep an updated version of your document a flash drive or other external hard drive.
 You never know what can happen.

 Be optimistic, but also be cautious.
 There’s nothing scarier than losing all the work you’ve put into your book.

 “Write.
 Finish things.
 Get them published.
 Write something else while you're waiting for someone to publish the first thing.” – Neil Gaiman